Taboo on premarital sex can lead to tragedy in changing Oman

 Doctor Hajar said that Omani hospitals are acting under the instructions of the ministry of health not to prescribe birth control pills to unmarried women.

-"I suspect (this is) because the health ministry fears that it will liberalise the sexual intercourse among unmarried couple," he explained.
+"I suspect (this is) because the health ministry fears that it will liberalize the sexual intercourse among unmarried couple," he explained.
 Parents agree.

 "You will not find a single parent agreeing to have their daughters given free contraception.
 If the ministry of health does it, then we will protest and make our voices heard about this.
 Why?
 Because it is against our religion to have sex outside marriage," Khalfan Al Mhedhery, a 67-year-old retired oil engineer, told Reuters.